ratify-project/ratify-web/docs/reference/Custom Resources/key-management-providers.md

 ### Limitation

-If `keys` are configured, the managed identity with `clientID` specified must be assigned the correct permissions to list, view, download, and fetch keys in the configured Key Vault.
+- If `keys` are configured, the managed identity with `clientID` specified MUST be assigned the correct permissions to list, view, download, and fetch keys in the configured Key Vault.

-Azure keyvault Certificates are built on top of keys and secrets.
+- Azure Key Vault Certificates are built on top of keys and secrets.
 When a certificate is created, an addressable key and secret are also created with the same name.
-Ratify requires secret permissions to retrieve the public certificates for the entire certificate chain, please set private keys to Non-exportable at certificate creation time to avoid security risk.
+Ratify requires secret permissions to retrieve the public certificates for the entire certificate chain.
+Please set private keys to Non-exportable at certificate creation time to avoid security risk.
 Learn more about non-exportable keys [here](https://learn.microsoft.com/en-us/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli#exportable-and-non-exportable-keys)

-Please also ensure the certificate is in PEM format, PKCS12 format with nonexportable private keys can not be parsed due to limitation of Golang certificate library.
+- Please also ensure the certificate is in PEM format, PKCS12 format with nonexportable private keys can not be parsed due to limitation of Golang certificate library.

-Azure Key Vault setup guide in ratify-on-azure [quick start](https://github.com/deislabs/ratify/blob/main/docs/quickstarts/ratify-on-azure.md#configure-access-policy-for-akv).
+- Azure Key Vault setup guide in ratify-on-azure [quick start](https://github.com/deislabs/ratify/blob/main/docs/quickstarts/ratify-on-azure.md#configure-access-policy-for-akv).

 > Note: If you were unable to configure certificate policy, please consider specifying the public root certificate value inline using an [inline key management provider](#inline) to reduce risk of exposing a private key.